kalliope-project/kalliope/Docs/rest_api.md

 ```

 ### Switch deaf status
-Kalliope can switch to 'deaf' mode, so it can not ear you anymore, the trigger/hotword is desactivated.
+Kalliope can switch to 'deaf' mode, so she can not ear you anymore, the trigger/hotword is desactivated.
 However Kalliope continues to process synapses.

 Normal response codes: 200